-With loose pages one has more work than with stock books, but one remains flexible and does not have to reorder so frequently when new entries are to be stored.
+With loose pages you have more work than with stock books, but you remain flexible and do not have to reorder so frequently when new entries are to be stored.

 “Topic collection”: the stamps are arranged according to the classical method - as the catalogs do:

 “Thematic collection”: It makes sense and is more common to arrange a thematic collection by theme, e.g. historical development, Olympic Games, postal delivery, ...
 All listed items in the online-catalog are assigned to one of the following categories: